China Delivers Its First Homegrown DDR4 RAM

 An employee from UnilC's official webstore confirmed to a customer that only the DDR4-2400 offerings, which came out at the end of March, use the company's in-house chips.
 The DDR4-2666 modules, on the other hand, still leverage SK Hynix chips.
 The company's home-brewed DDR4-2666 modules shouldn't be far behind though.

 UnilC's DDR4 modules hold on to the old-school green PCB and don't flaunt any fancy heatsink or RGB lighting.
+There isn't any surprises under the hood either.
 According to the buyer's review (via @momomo_us), the UnilC 8GB DDR4-2400 stick comes with CL18/CL17 17-17-39 CL timings at 1.2V.
 The specifications fall in line with what you'd expect from an affordable DDR4-2400 stick, not the best RAM for your system.

 There's certainly enough voltage headroom to optimize the timings and/or push for a higher memory speed.
 However, UnilC's memory chips are unknown territory in the DDR4 world, so who knows if they will overclock well.